BalazsSzekeres/linux-sub-system-for-robotics/README.md

 ### Installing Ubuntu
 The preferred Ubuntu version can be installed from the Microsoft store.
 The latest LTS can be found here: https://www.microsoft.com/store/apps/9n6svws3rx71

+After installation, check that the distro is using WSL 2 by `wsl --list --verbose`.
+If the version is not correct, `wsl --set-version <distribution name> <versionNumber>` can be used to change the version number.

 ### Installing the required packages
 The following command can be used to install every required package:
 ```